Are You Smarter than a 5th Grader? (American game show): Gameplay

-Five fifth graders (some of whom are also professional child actors) appear on each show and play along on stage – in general, each episode in a season has the same cast of children.
+Five fifth graders (some of whom are also professional child actors) appear on each episode and play along on stage – in general, each episode in a season has the same cast of children.
 Prior to the show, the children are provided with workbooks which contain a variety of material, some of which could be used in the questions asked in the game.
-The player chooses one to be their "classmate", who stands at the adjacent podium and is called upon for assistance in choosing a subject; the other four sit at desks off to the side.
+The player chooses one to be their "classmate", who stands at the adjacent podium and also answers each question secretly in writing.
 Each child acts as the classmate for two consecutive questions, after which another child is picked from those who have not yet played in that game.

-If the contestant gets an answer incorrect (and while the classmate also answer incorrectly (see "Cheats" below)), the contestant will "flunk out" and leave with either nothing, or $25,000 if they correctly answered the fifth question.
-The contestant may choose to "drop out" at any point during the game (with the exception of the peek cheat noted above), which entitles them to leave the game with any winnings they have accrued.

-Cheats

-Contestants have three forms of answer-assistance options (two cheats and a Save), each available for use once per game (up to, but not including, the bonus question).
-The two cheats, Peek and Copy, can be invoked by the contestant to aid in making a decision as follows:
+The classmate's main role is to provide assistance to the contestant, called "cheats".
+Contestants have three cheats available for use once per game: